project-chip/connectedhomeip/provision/README.md

 Otherwise, the path to the parameters file may be provided with the `--params` option.

 Supported types are int8u, int16u, int32u, string, binary, and path.
 The `path` parameters must point to an existing file in the filesystem.
-If such file exits, its contents are read and sent to the firmware as a binary value.
+If such file exists, its contents are read and sent to the firmware as a binary value.

-Given the previous configuration, the actual argument may be provided as command-line:
+Given the previous configuration, the actual argument may be provided via command-line:
 ```
 python3 provision.py -x1 99 --example2 "ABC123"
 ```